- Age Range: 3 to 5 years

 minutes of class

-Kindermusik Imagine That! takes the preschooler on a musical journey of discovery and exploration…a journey limited only by the power of imagination.
+Kindermusik Level 3 takes the preschooler on a musical journey of discovery and exploration…a journey limited only by the power of imagination.
 Pretend play activities are integrated with music, vocal development, storytelling, movement, and literature to capture the preschooler’s potential to learn and to encourage cognitive and literacy skills, creativity and individuality.

 What a Parent and Child Will Experience in Class: